Farseer-NMR/FarSeer-NMR/Documentation/Code_Style_Guide_for_Developers.md

 ### Alignment

-Aligned with opening delimiter it's feasible, but annoying and difficult to maintain because introduces partial indentation blocks.
+Alignment with opening delimiter it's feasible, but annoying and difficult to maintain because introduces partial indentation blocks.
 Let's not use it.

+No:
 ```
 foo = long_function_name(var_one, var_two,
                          var_three, var_four)